authoritydmc/UpdateAppSupport/README.md

-### 1. Connect your app to Firebase and Enable Realtime Database [at firebase console](https://console.firebase.google.com/u/0/)
+### 1. Connect your app to Firebase and Enable Realtime Database at  [ Firebase Console](https://console.firebase.google.com/u/0/)